Search

 GitHub Copilot CLI: /fleet for parallel agents

-April 1, 2026 — GitHub enhances Copilot CLI with the /fleet command, which lets you orchestrate multiple AI agents simultaneously instead of processing tasks sequentially.
+April 1, 2026 — GitHub is expanding Copilot CLI with the /fleet command, which makes it possible to orchestrate multiple AI agents simultaneously instead of processing tasks sequentially.

-An orchestrator decomposes the goal into work items with their dependencies, then dispatches independent tasks to multiple sub-agents running in parallel.
-Each sub-agent has its own context but shares the filesystem.
-The orchestrator monitors progress, dispatches subsequent waves, and synthesizes the final results.
+An orchestrator breaks the objective down into work items with their dependencies, then dispatches independent tasks to multiple sub-agents working in parallel.
+Each sub-agent has its own context but shares the file system.
+The orchestrator monitors progress, dispatches the next waves, and synthesizes the final results.

-• Implementing a feature covering API, UI, and tests in a single pass
+• Implementing a feature spanning API, UI, and tests in a single pass

 🔗 GitHub Blog: Run multiple agents at once with /fleet

-April 1, 2026 — The Copilot cloud agent (formerly “Copilot coding agent”) expands far beyond simple pull request generation.
+April 1, 2026 — The Copilot cloud agent (formerly “Copilot coding agent”) is expanding its capabilities well beyond simple pull request generation.
 Three new modes are available:

 ModeDescription

-Implementation plansBy adding “Ask for a plan” to the prompt, the agent details its approach before writing any code
+Implementation plansBy adding “Ask for a plan” to the prompt, the agent details its approach before writing a single line

 Deep researchThe agent investigates an entire repository to answer questions grounded in the project’s context

 These features are available via the repository’s Agents tab and Copilot Chat, on all paid Copilot plans.
-Business and Enterprise accounts require admin activation.
+For Business and Enterprise accounts, activation by an administrator is required.

 Perplexity Computer in Slack

-April 1, 2026 — Perplexity publicly ships Computer in Slack after several weeks of internal-only use.
-Computer is an AI orchestrator that manages a team of agents to execute complex tasks directly in Slack channels and DMs.
+April 1, 2026 — Perplexity is making Computer in Slack public after several weeks of internal-only use.
+Computer is an AI orchestrator that manages a team of agents to execute complex tasks directly in Slack channels and direct messages.

-In four weeks of internal use across 300 employees, Perplexity claims 1.6millionofworkcompleted.SinceopeningtoMaxsubscribers,McKinsey,Harvard,MIT,BCGandNielsenbenchmarkstotalacumulative1.6 million of work completed.
-Since opening to Max subscribers, McKinsey, Harvard, MIT, BCG and Nielsen benchmarks total a cumulative **776 million of equivalent work** performed for Enterprise, Pro and Max subscribers.
+Over four weeks of internal use by 300 employees, Perplexity claims 1.6millioninworkcompleted.SinceopeningaccesstoMaxsubscribers,McKinsey,Harvard,MIT,BCG,andNielsenbenchmarkshaveresultedinacumulativetotalof1.6 million in work completed.
+Since opening access to Max subscribers, McKinsey, Harvard, MIT, BCG, and Nielsen benchmarks have resulted in a cumulative total of **776 million in equivalent work** completed for Enterprise, Pro, and Max subscribers.

 How it works

-A new MCP connector gives Computer extended access to Slack context: workspace search, thread reading, sending messages.
+A new MCP connector gives Computer expanded access to Slack context: workspace search, thread reading, and message sending.
 Tasks started in Slack can continue on the Perplexity web platform without losing context.

 🔗 Perplexity Blog: Computer in Slack